LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/configure-conversation-assist.md

 3. Assign the "Agent" skill to the Seating Bot:
     1. Beside the bot, click the <img style="width:25px" src="img/agentassist/icon_managesource.png"> (Manage source) icon.
-    2. In the **Manage recommendation source** dialog, add the "Agent" skill.
+    2. In the **Manage recommendation source** dialog, change the **Status** value to "ON," and add the "Agent" skill.

         <img width="700" src="img/agentassisttutorial/assignskill.png">

-        And to offer recommendations from this bot, keep the **Status** value as "ON."

     3. Click **Save**.

-4. Repeat the process for the previous step to assign the "Agent" skill to the Booking Bot.
+4. Repeat the process for the previous step to change the status of the Booking Bot and assign the "Agent" skill to it.

 ### Step 6: Configure the KB for Conversation Assist